 Land Surveyor

-Gary B. Vanderveen, 37, was licensed as an Ontario Land Surveyor in 1995.
-He graduated from Ryerson Polytechnic Institute in 1991 with a four-year degree in surveying technology, then took cadastral surveying courses at the University of Toronto.
-In 2002 he became a director on the Academic and Experience Requirements Committee of the Association of Ontario Land Surveyors (AOLS).
-He is now an owner-partner at Holding Jones Vanderveen Inc. Ontario Land Surveyors, supervising and managing a staff of 20 employees.
+Gary is licensed as an Ontario Land Surveyor.
+He graduated from Toronto Metropolitan University with a four-year degree in surveying technology, then took cadastral surveying courses at the University of Toronto.
+He later became a director on the Academic and Experience Requirements Committee of the Association of Ontario Land Surveyors (AOLS).

 Stephanie: What made you decide to become a surveyor?
 How did you become a surveyor?